aarjav123cam/Ricci-flow-neural-network/README.md

-# Ricci-flow-neural-network
-Use universal approximation theorem of Neural network to approximate a metric tensor as a Neural network.
-Now use the ‘Physics informed neural network’ framework to solve the non linear Ricci flow PDE to evolve the metric to a flat metric.
-This works for any general metric geometry and can be specialised by changing the initial conditions.

 Framework for using Physics Informed Neural networks to get metric solution to Ricci Flow equation as a function of time.
 Have written for 2D torus geometry, and the 2D cigar soliton.
 The geometries are completely specified within the initial metric